Medicare (Australia): Easyclaim and successors

 Easyclaim was launched in 2006, under which a patient would pay the medical practitioner the consultation fee and the receptionist would send a message to Medicare to release the amount of rebate due to the patient's designated bank account.
 The rebate amount would take into account the patient's concession status and thresholds.
 In effect, the patient only pays the gap.
 In recent years, this has largely been replaced with the National Australia Bank service HICAPS (Health Insurance Claim at Point of Sale).
 For providers not using HICAPS, patients can make claims on-the-spot (where Medicare will pay the patient at a later date), online, through the Medicare mobile apps, or at Service Australia service centres.

 Diabetes Care Project

-From 2011 to 2014, the Diabetes Care Project trailed a coordinated care model that was similar to those used in the earlier Coordinated Care Trials.
+From 2011 to 2014, the Diabetes Care Project trialed a coordinated care model that was similar to those used in the earlier Coordinated Care Trials.
 It was found that this model provided health benefits to those involved; however, the cost of care was not significantly different.